JV-FIU/Agent-Based-Stock-Market-Simulator/README.md

 Senior Design Project based on ABIDES
 Link to the original ABIDES library:  https://github.com/abides-sim/abides

-To launch app, enter the command: python MainX.py
+To launch app, enter the command: python MainX.py in the command prompt or terminal